 3. What information will Global Mining Observer collect about me?

-If you sign up to Global Mining Observer, we may receive and retain your email address.
-In addition, you have the option of including your name.
+If you subscribe to Global Mining Observer, we receive and retain your email address and the date of subscription.
 By submitting those details, you enable Global Mining Observer to contact you using those details.

 We do not collect sensitive personal data, such as health status, or bank account details.
 If you are browsing our website as an anonymous visitor, we may still collect certain information from you, such as your IP addresses (an IP address is a number that can uniquely identify a specific computer or other network device on the internet).